seekhealing/seekhealing.github.io/_sections/events/watm-festival/2020-06-12-1900-addiction-and-relationships.md

 start-time: '19:00'
 end-time: '20:00'
 link: https://zoom.us/j/4463977749 # Jennifer Room
+tagline: Dr. Anita Gadhia-Smith and her husband Dr. Ron Smith have been through a lot in their lives, and this is a “bare all” as they weave the concepts of our self-care and self-love with caring for others in healthy ways.
 ---

-In this session, Dr. Anita Anita Gadhia-Smith will focus on relationships -- as she has been lately on [www.DeepSoulfulLove.com](https://deepsoulfullove.com){:target="_blank"} -- and her husband Dr. Ron Smith will focus on the tragic and redemptive spiritual nature of addiction.
+In this session, Dr. Anita Gadhia-Smith will focus on relationships -- as she has been lately on [www.DeepSoulfulLove.com](https://deepsoulfullove.com){:target="_blank"} -- and her husband Dr. Ron Smith will focus on the tragic and redemptive spiritual nature of addiction.
 Our presenters have been through a lot in their lives, and this is a “bare all” as they weave the concepts of our self-care and self-love with caring for others in healthy ways.

 > ![Dr. Anita Gadhia-Smith](/assets/images/watm-Fri.7pm (Dr Anita Gadhia-Smith).jpg "Dr. Anita Gadhia-Smith")
 > {:class="facilitator-photo"}